musikele/musikele.github.io/_drafts/ssh-cheatsheet-from-zero-to-hero.md

 ## Monitoring connection attempts

-`vi /var/log/auth.log` contains all the informations about who tried to log in the system, with other info like the IP, etc.
+* `vi /var/log/auth.log` contains all the informations about who tried to log in the system, with other info like the IP, etc.

-command `lastlog` will show last logs from all users of the system.
+* command `lastlog` will show last logs from all users of the system.

-`lastlog -u mark` will display last log of the user `mark`.
+* `lastlog -u mark` will display last logs for user `mark`.

-vi `~/bash_history` for a user will show his last commands launched and we can use this info to check if he legitimately accessed the machine, or if it was a hacker.
+* vi `~/bash_history` for a user will show his last commands launched and we can use this info to check if he legitimately accessed the machine, or if it was a hacker.